 Middle Eastern Version:

-For Indian Tempering oil: Heat ghee over medium heat.
-Add seeds, salt and leaves, and saute until seeds begin to crackle, about 30-60 seconds.
+- Optional Indian Tempering oil: Heat ghee over medium heat.
+Add seeds, salt and leaves, and saute until seeds begin to crackle- about 30-60 seconds.
 Turn heat off.

-Place rice in a serving dish and pour tempering oil over top.
-Serve immediately!
+- Place rice in a serving dish and spoon tempering oil over top.

-To make Middle Eastern version, heat oil in a skillet over medium heat, add the smashed garlic clove and swirl until fragrant, add seeds and bay leaves.
-Pour oil over the rice ( discarding garlic) and garnish with some torn parsley leaves and optional light sprinkling of sumac or lemon zest.
+To make Middle Eastern Version, heat oil in a skillet over medium heat, add the smashed garlic clove and swirl until fragrant, add cumin and coriander seeds and a couple bay leaves.
+Pour the tempered oil over the rice ( discarding garlic) and garnish with some torn parsley leaves and an optional light sprinkling of sumac or lemon zest.

 If doubling the recipe, you probably only need 10-12 cups water.

-Keywords: how to cook rice, how to cook basmati rice, how to make rice fluffy, basmati rice recipes, indian basmati rice, hindu basmati rice,
+Keywords: basmati rice recipe, perfect basmati rice, best basmati rice, how to cook basmati rice, perfectly cooked basmati rice, how to make rice fluffy, basmati rice recipes, indian basmati rice, hindu basmati rice,